oneoffcoder/books/sphinx/python-dothis/source/tuple-namedtuple.rst

 .. highlight:: python
    :linenothreshold: 1

-The key here is to avoid accessing tuples by indicies since those indicies are meaningless.
-Instead, use namedtuple and access elements of the tuple by a meaningful name.
+Avoid accessing tuple elements by index when the positions have semantic meaning.
+Use ``namedtuple`` so the fields can be accessed by name.

 Don't do this
 ^^^^^^^^^^^^^